demisto/content/Packs/Redmine/Integrations/Redmine/Redmine_description.md

 ## Authentication:

-1. Use your server URL to enter to your account.
+1. Navigate to your server URL to access your account.
 2. Enter your username and password.
-3. Navigate to "My Account" at the top right corner of the page.
+3. Go to "My Account" located at the top right corner of the page.
-4. Click on the API access key -> Show - this is your API key.
+4. Click on "API access key" and select "Show" to reveal your API key.
-5. Fill it in the Redmine integration authentication window.
+5. Input the API key into the Redmine integration authentication window.

+## Configuring a Project ID

-6. If you would like to display data related only to a project with id x- Fill it in the Redmine integration authentication window.
+1. If you would like to display data related only to a project with id x- Fill it in the Redmine integration authentication window.
+2. If you mention a Project ID in the command- it will override the configured Project ID.
+3. You can leave the project ID blank.

+## General noted

+1. When using commands such as "update" or "create," certain fields may remain unchanged due to insufficient privileges.
+In such cases, while the command itself will not fail, those particular fields will not be updated.

 ### Your API key carries all your privileges, so keep it secure and don’t share it with anyone.